 - Poor multimedia performance

-- Reduced compatibility with current IGEL, Stratodesk, or Linux OS versions
+- Reduced compatibility with current IGEL, Rangee, or any Linux OS versions

 - Expiring support lifecycles from Dell